briannhinton/designer-interview-questions/README.md

     - Objective: Are they aware of trends, and technology?
 18. Do you prefer to work alone or with a team?
     - Objective: An honest answer will better see how, and where the candidate could fit within a team.
 Solo workers aren't necessarily bad, but can work independently.
+19. How would you like to grow as a designer?
+Are their topics that you see need for improvement?
+    - Objective: Everyone can grow.
+Do they recognize their own weaknesses?
-19. Let's whiteboard the design of a TV built for a visually impaired or blind individual?
+20. Let's whiteboard the design of a TV built for a visually impaired or blind individual?
     - Objective: Visual thinking on an uncommon problem that is purposefully distant from simply drawing a wireframe.